Mathieu-Le-Gouill/Neural_Network/README.md

 # Neural_Network
-## Here is some code of a C++ neural network

- What is an Artificial Neural Network ?
+  ## What is an Artificial Neural Network ?

     Artificial Neural Network is used in a particuliar domain of the machine learning : the deep learning.
     It's concept is actually inspired by the human brain, by simply replacing the synapses and neurons by numbers.